Marcella Cosgrave

 Marcella Cosgrave (30 April 1873 – 31 January 1938) was an Irish nationalist.
 She was a founder member of Inghinidhe na hÉireann and Cumann na mBan and took part in the 1916 Easter Rising and Irish War of Independence.

 Background

 Cosgrave was born at 4 Georges Quay, Dublin, to Patrick Cosgrave, a sail maker, and Mary Whittaker.
 In 1901 she was living with her younger brother and older sister, Thomas and (Mary) Anne, in Georges Quay and keeping house for them.
 In 1911 Cosgrave, now a milliner, was living at Tara Street and filled out her census form in Irish.

 Political activity

-Cosgrave was a member of the Ladies Land League which had been founded to support the actions of the Irish National Land League.

-She was present at the founding of Inghinidhe na hÉireann on Easter Sunday, 15 April 1900.
+Cosgrave was present at the founding of Inghinidhe na hÉireann on Easter Sunday, 15 April 1900.

 When Inghinidhe was dissolved and merged into Cumann na mBan in 1914, Cosgrave joined the latter organisation, serving in its Inghinidhe branch until her death.

 1916 involvement

 Along with 23 other women, Cosgrave served in the Easter Rising in the Marrowbone Lane garrison, which was based in Jameson's Distillery, as Cumann na mBan quartermaster.
 The garrison had the responsibility to protect the rear of the South Dublin Union.
 As quartermaster, Cosgrave succeeded in obtaining a cow and her calves, which they milked to help feed the garrison.

 Once the volunteers surrendered, Cosgrave was arrested and was initially taken to Richmond Barracks.
 From there they were transferred to Kilmainham Gaol.
 She was kept there for 10 days.
 She was released on 8 May 1916.